awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

-# Quotas for your transit gateways<a name="transit-gateway-limits"></a>
+# Quotas for your transit gateways<a name="transit-gateway-quotas"></a>

-Your AWS account has the following service quotas related to transit gateways\.
-Unless indicated otherwise, you can request an increase using the [Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
+Your AWS account has the following service quotas \(previously referred to as *limits*\) related to transit gateways\.
+Unless indicated otherwise, you can [request an increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc) for a quota\.
 For more information about service quotas, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 ## General<a name="general-quota"></a>
 + Number of transit gateways per Region per account: 5

 ## Routing<a name="general-quota"></a>
 + Number of transit gateway route tables per transit gateway: 20
-+ Number of static routes per transit gateway: 10,000
++ Number of routes per transit gateway: 10,000

-  For VPC route table quotas, see [Amazon VPC Limits](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.
+  For VPC route table quotas, see [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.

 ## Transit gateway attachments<a name="attachments-quota"></a>
 + Total number of transit gateway attachments per transit gateway: 5,000